Vietnam.vn - Nền tảng quảng bá Việt Nam

 Last week, video conferencing service Alfaview filed a similar complaint, arguing that Microsoft's Office integration gave Teams an advantage that would be difficult to match without regulatory intervention.

-The legal battle between Washington and Brussels over Microsoft was one of the most prominent events of the early digital age.
-The US government sued the Windows maker in the 1990s, accusing it of abusing the dominance of its software to squeeze out rivals in the Internet browser market.
+The legal battle between Washington and Brussels over Microsoft was one of the most notable events of the early digital age.
+The US government sued the Windows maker in the 1990s, accusing it of abusing the dominance of its Windows software to squeeze out rivals in the Internet browser market.
 The two sides eventually settled the case.

 In Europe, antitrust complaints resulted in a lengthy dispute and a total of €2.2 billion ($2.4 billion) in fines against Microsoft between 2004 and 2013.